 Wineries + Lodging + Activities + Food + Events + Transportation + Education = Success.

 The Wine Tourism Conference is organized by Zephyr Adventures, which has provided adventure travel tour vacations around the world since 1997 and specializes in trekking, bicycling, inline skating, and active wine, food, and beer tours.
 Recognizing an unfulfilled need for real-life gatherings for those involved in online social media, Zephyr Adventures also owns and operates a series of conferences for wine, beer, food, and fitness and health bloggers.

 Both Alan Wright and Reno Walsh of Zephyr Adventures were intimately engaged with the Wine Tourism Conference.
 They introduced the speakers, attended all of the sessions and continually asked driving questions of the moderators and the audience.
 After all, their main business is Tourism, with a capital “T”.
 They genuinely care.

 I know what a terrific job Zephyr Adventures does, I have attended the last three Wine Bloggers Conferences, 2010, 2011 and 2012.
 Zephyr Adventures always over-delivers on these conferences.

 - For information on the 2013 Wine Tourism Conference: www.WineTourismConference.org

 - For information on the Wine Bloggers Conference: www.WineBloggersConference.org.

-My next post about this conference will include mentions and shout outs to some of the people I met and connected with at the Wine Tourism Conference.
+I enjoyed meeting and connecting with a different group of wine focused businesses at the Wine Tourism Conference.
 If you are involved with the Wine Tourism industry, or a related industry, I encourage you to consider attending next years conference in Portland, Oregon.
-A wealth of ideas and industry information was shared, this post only skims the surface.
+A wealth of ideas and industry information were shared, this post only skims the surface.